Macron, Le Pen face off in high stakes election debate | Politics

 The prime-time debate on that occasion cemented Macron's status as the clear front-runner.
 But Macron is no longer the disruptor from outside politics and now has a record in office that Le Pen can attack.
 Meanwhile, she has tacked towards mainstream voters and worked hard at softening her image.

-"The French now see her as a possible president, unlike in 2017.
-It's up to us to prove she would be a bad president," another source close to Macron said.
-Financial markets are more sanguine about the election than they were five years ago and the odds offered by British political bookmakers on Wednesday pointed to a 90% chance of a Macron victory.
+"He's not the same opponent anymore.
+He now has spent five years in power which wasn't the case last time," Le Pen said.
+A source close to Macron said: "The French now see her as a possible president, unlike in 2017.
+It's up to us to prove she would be a bad president."

-Nonetheless, Emmanuel Cau, head of European equity strategy at Barclays, warned against complacency among investors.
 "A late shift cannot be discounted given the high number of undecided voters," he wrote in a note.
+CLOSER RACE

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)